Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

-Results of applying RPS on the Cuprite IR dataset is shown in Fig. \ref{figCupIRRI_limitedBudget}.
-The online distribution of measurements is more evident here.
+Results of applying RPS on the Cuprite IR dataset are shown in Fig.~\ref{figCupIRRI_limitedBudget}.
+As shown in Table~\ref{tableCupIRRI_limitedMeasurement}, the online distribution of measurements is more evident here.
 After coarse reconstruction the RI values for each RoI is calculated.
 The RoI with the largest RI value, marked in red, is selected for refinement.
-The available number of measurements allow the calculation of RI for a macro pixel resolution of $2 \times 2$.
-In the second iteration, the RoI of size $64 \times 64$, marked in orange in Fig.~\ref{figCupIRRI_limitedBudget}, has the largest value of RI and is refined to a macro pixel resolution of $4 \times 4$.
-In the third iteration, the red RoI has the largest RI value and thus is refined to a macro pixel resolution of $2 \times 2$.
-However, enough measurements are not available for calculation of RI for a refinement to a macro pixel resolution of $1 \times 1$.
-Thus the red RoI is removed from the list of RoIs due to unavailability of measurements and replaced with a~`-'.
-The same number of measurements are available at iteration~4 as iteration~3 because no refinement measurements were used in iteration~3.
-Thereafter the process of selecting the RoI with the largest value of RI, calculation of the refined solution, and calculation of the RI subject to available measurements continues till iteration~7.
-At iteration~7 the yellow RoI uses the last measurements to calculate the RI for a refinement to a macro pixel resolution of $1 \times 1$.
-At iteration~8 the orange RoI is resolved to $1 \times 1$ macro pixel resolution as the required measurements were already acquired at iteration~5.
-At iteration~9 the green RoI is resolved to a macro pixel resolution of $2 \times 2$ but further refinement measurements are not possible as the measurement budget has been exhausted.
-Therefore the final macro pixel resolution of the green RoI $2 \times 2$.
+The available number of measurements allows to calculate the RI for a macro pixel resolution of~$2 \times 2$.
+In the second iteration, the RoI of size~$64 \times 64$, marked in orange in Fig.~\ref{figCupIRRI_limitedBudget}, has the largest value of RI and is refined to a macro pixel resolution of~$4 \times 4$.
+In the third iteration, the red RoI has the largest RI value and is refined to a macro pixel resolution of~$2 \times 2$.
+However, there is not enough measurements to calculate the RI for a refinement to a macro pixel resolution of~$1 \times 1$.
+Therefore, the red RoI is removed from the list of RoIs due to unavailability of measurements and replaced with a~`-'.
+The same number of measurements is available at iteration~4 as at iteration~3 because no refinement measurements were used in iteration~3.
+Thereafter, the process of selecting the RoI with the largest value of RI, calculation of the refined solution, and calculation of the RI subject to available measurements continues till iteration~7.
+At iteration~7 the yellow RoI uses the last measurements to calculate the RI for a refinement to a macro pixel resolution of~$1 \times 1$.
+At iteration~8 the orange RoI is resolved to~$1 \times 1$ macro pixel resolution as the required measurements were already acquired at iteration~5.
+At iteration~9 the green RoI is resolved to a macro pixel resolution of~$2 \times 2$ but further refinement is not possible as the measurement budget has been exhausted.
+Therefore, the final macro pixel resolution of the green RoI is~$2 \times 2$.
 Finally, the yellow RoI is resolved to the native resolution of the DMD by using the refinement measurements collected at iteration~7.
 This shows the dynamic distribution of the measurements across the RoIs by the RPS algorithm.
-For acquisition of all the RoIs at the native resolution of the DMD, one would have needed 10000 measurements.
-Thus the RPS algorithm selects the most informative RoI at each iteration and better utilises the limited measurement budget.
-Due to limitations of space the application of RPS on the Gulf Vis dataset is shown in Fig.~\ref{figGulfVisRI_rois} in supplementary material.
+For acquisition of all the RoIs at the native resolution of the DMD, one would need~10000 measurements.
+Thus, the RPS algorithm selects the most informative RoI at each iteration and better utilises the limited measurement budget (8060 measurements).